Homemade Creamy Chocolate Banana Popsicles

 What if I don’t have dates—can I still make them?

 If you're out of dates, the popsicles can still work with just ripe bananas for sweetness.
-They won’t be quite as rich or sweet, but they’ll still be creamy and baby-friendly.
+They won’t be quite as rich or sweet, but they’ll still be creamy.
 You could add a touch of applesauce or mashed pear if needed.

 Was this article helpful?